aws/jsii/packages/jsii-pacmak/test/expected.jsii-calc/sphinx/jsii-calc.rst

    .. py:staticmethod:: prop2IsUndefined() -> any

-      We expect "prop2" to be erased
+      We expect "prop2" to be erased.